smessie/AI-President/data/saves/README.md

 | 20         | 3             | 0            | 78, 78, 78    | 2000            | 20      |

 ## 6
+### TODO: Rerun this training, we had wrong results before
 250 games with 20 rounds each.
 Epsilon = 20
 More different rewards.
 Change also kept for further trainings.